 - Fast to evaluate

-- Small storage requirement
+- Small storage requirements

 - Good distribution of elements over the whole table

-- rast to evaluate...
+- rast to evaluate.

-- Small storage requirement
+- Small storage requirements

-- Good distribution of elements over the whole tables
+- Good distribution of elements over the whole tablee

 - Fast to evaluate.

 - Small storage requirement.

 - Good distribution of elements over the whole table.